A Guide to Beverley, East Yorkshire

 Other Notable Beverley Places

 Located on Register Square in Beverley, the Guildhall is a Grade 1 listed structure with a long and varied history.
 It is a civic building and was purchased by the Beverley town keepers in 1501.
 The Guildhall has a stunning Georgian courtroom featuring plaster stuccowork by Giuseppe Cortese.
 The courtroom also still retains evidence of the building’s roots as a medieval great hall.
 On the first floor is a Magistrate's room and the Mayor's parlor, both containing historic furniture and paintings.

 Today the Guildhall is run as an East Yorkshire historic building and community museum but is still used for ceremonial civic occasions.
 The community museum shows temporary exhibitions on Beverley's local history and displays items from the Guildhall’s museum collection.
 There is also a computer archive of historic photographs of Beverley.

 St Crispins Antique Centre

 One of the most interesting shops on Beverley's busy pedestrian street is St Crispins Antique Centre.
-Housed in a fine Grade II listed building and boasting one of the largest collections of antiques in the north of England, St Crispins has 2 large floors of rooms and cabinets which have a wide range of antiques and collectables to purchase.
+Housed in a fine Grade II listed building and boasting one of the largest collections of antiques in the East Riding of Yorkshire, St Crispins has 2 large floors of rooms and cabinets which have a wide range of antiques and collectables to purchase.
 Over a hundred dealers sell their wares through this antiques centre and there really are some interesting finds in its labyrinths of rooms and connecting corridors.